jastakhova/consensual/README.md

 - In a small font inform users what Shift+Enter will do
 - Search should include author and receivers name
 - Better title extraction (break on words and longer)
+- Approve logic is not well understood by ppl
+- Render external and internal links
+- Investigate process for getting approval to query friends list from Facebook
+- Redesign email texts

 #### Known Issues
 - discuss roles (witness, who is assignee, etc)